Economy of San Diego: International trade

-San Diego's commercial port and its location on the United States-Mexico border make international trade an important factor in the city's economy.
-The city is authorized by the United States government to operate as a Foreign Trade Zone.
+San Diego's commercial port and its location on the Mexico–United States border make international trade an important factor in the city's economy.
+The city is authorized by the United States government to operate as a foreign-trade zone.

 The city shares a 15 mi border with Mexico that includes two border crossings.
 San Diego hosts the busiest international border crossing in the world, in the San Ysidro neighborhood at the San Ysidro Port of Entry.
 A second, primarily commercial border crossing operates in the Otay Mesa area; it is the largest commercial crossing on the California-Baja California border and handles the third-highest volume of trucks and dollar value of trade among all United States-Mexico land crossings.

-One of the Port of San Diego's two cargo facilities is located in Downtown San Diego at the Tenth Avenue Marine Terminal.
+One of the Port of San Diego's two cargo facilities is located in downtown San Diego at the Tenth Avenue Marine Terminal.
 This terminal has facilities for containers, bulk cargo, and refrigerated and frozen storage, so that it can handle the import and export of perishables (including 33 million bananas every month) as well as fertilizer, cement, forest products, and other commodities.
 In 2009 the Port of San Diego handled 1,137,054 short tons of total trade; foreign trade accounted for 956,637 short tons while domestic trade amounted to 180,417 short tons.